Kenia

 Impact

 Since 2020, MissionInvest has been involved in the dairy sector in Kenya.
-This project is another great example of ‘creating ripples of hope’; the impact keeps spreading like an oil slick!
-Your support will give a strong improvement in income for hundreds of farming families, therefore malnutrition will be reduced, and new jobs will be created for professionals in the dairy value chain, young dairy farmers will start to see perspective again, Nakuru will become an example of hope for other areas in East Africa!
+This project is yet another wonderful example of ‘creating ripples of hope’.
+Hundreds of farming families will experience a significant improvement in their income.
+As a result, malnutrition will decrease, and new jobs will be created for professionals in the dairy value chain.
+Young dairy farmers will regain hope, and Nakuru will become a beacon of hope for other regions in East Africa!

 Please note!
 Your investments are not subject to the supervision of the Dutch Authority for the Financial Markets (AFM).
 There is no permit and prospectus requirement for this activity.